Jyou965/Machine-Learning-Trading-Bot/README.md

 ![Plot](https://github.com/Jyou965/Machine-Learning-Trading-Bot/blob/main/model_2_report.png)

 The outperformance of the cummulative strategy over cummulative actual return widened to 17.86%.
+Model predictive effectiveness improved over model 1.

-Such improvement in model 2 performance was due to increasing the training data range from 3 months to 24 months.
+Such improvements in model 2 performance were due to increasing the training data range from 3 months to 24 months.

-Based on model 2, by increasing the SMA_Fast window to 200 datapoints (approx. 50 days) and increasing the SMA_Slow window to 800 datapoints (approx. 200 days), we generated model 3, with the following results:
+Based on model 2, by increasing the SMA_Fast window to 200 datapoints (approx. 50 days) and increasing the SMA_Slow window to 800 datapoints (approx. 200 days), we generated model 3, which generated the following results:

 ![Plot](https://github.com/Jyou965/Machine-Learning-Trading-Bot/blob/main/svm3.png)

 ![Plot](https://github.com/Jyou965/Machine-Learning-Trading-Bot/blob/main/model_3_report.png)

-The outperformance of the cummulative strategy over cummulative actual return widened to 17.86%.

 Surprisingly, model 3 underperformed cummulative actual return by 102.27% due to increasing the windows of SMA indicators!